Field theoretic interpretations of interacting dark energy scenarios and recent observations: Interaction models and their perturbations

 \section{Interaction models and their perturbations}

-As alreday shown in section \ref{sec-2}, the field theoretic approach returns some well known interaction models, such as the interaction model in which the interaction function is proportional to their individual energy density, namely, $Q \propto \rho_c$, $Q \propto \rho_x$ and another model which has a nonlinear structure involving the energy densities of the dark sectors ($Q \propto \rho_c \rho_x (\rho_c + \rho_x)^{-1}$).
-So, one can clearly justify that the linear combination of the energy densities of the dark components could be another feasible interaction model.
-Thus, in summary, we consider the interaction models shown in Table \ref{tab:models}, that we plan to examine in this work.
+As already shown in section \ref{sec-2}, the field theoretic approach returns some very well known interaction models in which the interaction function is either linearly related to their individual energy density, namely, $Q \propto \rho_c$, $Q \propto \rho_x$ or it could have a nonlinear structure involving the energy densities of the dark sectors as follows $Q \propto \rho_c \rho_x (\rho_c + \rho_x)^{-1}$.
+So, one can clearly justify that the linear combination of the energy densities of the dark components could be another feasible interaction model emerging from this context.
+Thus, in the present article, we shall consider four distinct interaction functions shown in Table \ref{tab:models} and explore the corresponding cosmological scenarios.
+Before that we discuss the linear perturbations for any interaction model which are very essential to understand the overall cosmological picture driven by an interaction function.